-You can test a callback on Actuate BIRT iServer System by first publishing your report, as described earlier in this chapter, then running it using Actuate Information Console, as described in Using Information Console.
+You can test a callback on Actuate BIRT iServer System by first publishing your report, as described in "Deploying a callback class to Actuate BIRT iServer System," earlier in this chapter, then running it using Actuate Information Console, as described in Using Information Console.

 You can debug a callback class by viewing and analyzing the report you create on BIRT iServer System.
-To see debugging output, use a java.util.logging.Logger object and the BIRT iServer System log files, as described earlier in this chapter.
+To see debugging output, use a java.util.logging.Logger object and the BIRT iServer System log files, as described in "Logging messages from a callback class," earlier in this chapter.